gonjavi/JavascriptTodoList/README.md

 # JavascriptTodoList

-This project is a basic todo list app developed with JavaScript, which includes: creating new projects, and todos dynamically for each project.
-The todos include the properties: title, description, due date, and priority.
+This project is a basic To-Do List app developed with JavaScript.
+Features includes the ability to create new projects and todos for each project.
+Each to-do includes title, description, due date, and priority properties.

-The project proposed is in the link below:
+The project proposed is in the next link:
 <a href="https://www.theodinproject.com/courses/javascript/lessons/todo-list">PROJECT: TODO LIST</a>

 ![screenshot](./todo.png)